kristini-ho/life-game/README.md

 # life-game
-Game of life with GUI animation.
+Game of life with GUI animation, uses Java Swing and Java awt.
-Tracks generations of life, with customizable colors, and single step or continuous animation (with speed control)!
+Tracks generations of life, with drawing, customizable colors, and single step or continuous animation (with speed control)!